cewi/cakephp-tb-starter/README.md

 ##Usage

 ###Helpers
-If you plan to use the Helpers just include them in AppView:
+If you plan to use the Helpers you have to include them in AppView:

      public $layout = 'Cewi/CakephpTbStarter.default';